 Did you know that bad web design can cost you conversions?
-That users lose trust in your business if your site looks unprofessional, or that by simply not having your contact details on a site, you may be losing more than 40% of potential customers.
+Users lose trust in your business if your site looks unprofessional, or by simply not having your contact details on a site, you may lose more than 40% of potential customers.
 Check the top & best strategies for boosting your conversions rate using the web design trends.

-A new infographic by Design Advisor puts a spotlight on some of these issues, with a detailed list of fifteen web design trends to look out for.
-Each trend comes paired with case studies, advice on good practices to follow and things to avoid in order to improve user experience.
+A new infographic by Design Advisor highlights some of these issues, with a detailed list of fifteen web design trends to look out for.
+Each trend comes paired with case studies, advice on good practices to follow, and things to avoid to improve user experience.

 Conversions Boosting Trends

-Here’s an example: The section on user experience details that almost all users (95%) value their experience in a site as the most important factor for assessing whether to purchase from it.
-For example, the Physicians Committee for Responsible Medicine (PCRM) managed to increase mobile traffic by 40% and social referral by 1624% by utilizing branded storytelling and improving their aesthetics and user experience.
+Here’s an example: The section on user experience details.
+That almost all users (95%) value their experience in a site.
+As the most crucial factor for assessing whether to purchase from it.
+For example, the Physicians Committee for Responsible Medicine (PCRM).
+Up to increase mobile traffic by 40% and social referral by 1624% by utilizing branded storytelling.
+So, improving their aesthetics and user experience.
 Design Advisor recommends engaging users to scroll as a way of improving the way they experience your site.

 All in all, these trends are worth keeping up with if you wish to increase your conversions.
-The impact of good web design on revenue is often overlooked, yet investing in it can mean the difference between a satisfied returning customer and a less than impressed one.
+The impact of good web design on revenue is often overlooked.
+Yet investing in it can mean the difference between a satisfied returning customer and a less-than-impressed one.
 Check the infographic below to learn more about what you can do to get your web design game up to par.
-See the graphic now.
+Finally, see the graphic now.

 Create an Easy to Navigate Website Design Trends For Boosting Conversions Rate Strategy